dialoa/first-line-indent/README.md

 Background
 ----------

 Paragraphs are typically separated in either of two ways: by vertical whitespace (common on the web) or by indenting their first line (common in books).
-For the latter conventions vary across typographic traditions: some (French) indent the first-line of every paragraph while others (English) don't indent paragraphs after section headings and indented material such as blockquotes or lists.

-First-line indents are commonly 1\ em, going from 0.5\ em in narrow line width to 3\ em in wide line widths.
-LaTeX defaults, used by Pandoc and Quarto in PDF output, are 1.5\ em in the article and memoir classes, 1\ em in the KOMA classes.
+There is some variation in the first-line indent style
+itself: some apply it to every paragraph, others don't apply it to paragraphs below a section heading, blockquote or the like.
+They also vary in size, the most common being between half an em (the width of the letter 'm') for narrow text to
+3 ems for wide text.
+1 to 1.5em are probably the most standard values.

-Default Quarto and Pandoc output uses vertical whitespace to separate paragraphs.
-In HTML output this cannot be changed.
-In PDF output, the first-line indent style can be used by setting the metadata variable `indent` to `true`.
-This has some limitations, however:
+Quarto and Pandoc use vertical whitespace by default.
+In HTML outputs that cannot be changed.
+In LaTeX/PDF output one can switch to first-line indent by setting the metadata variable `indent` to `true`.
+There are some limitations, however:

-* English style indentation is applied, whichever language the `lang` variable specifies.
-French, for isntance, indents paragraphs even after section headings.
+* standard English style is applied: no first-line indents after headings.
+* But first-line indents are applied below titles.
+This LaTeX default isn't good typography: the first paragraph doesn't need a separation.
 * Every line following a blockquote, list, code block or other block element is treated as a new paragraph, hence indented.
-This is typically, though not always, unwanted, as the text following a blockquote or list is usually a continuation of the same paragraph.
+This is most often (but not always) unwanted, as the text following a blockquote or list is usually a continuation of the same paragraph.
-* The first line under a title or chapter title is indented.
-This LaTeX default isn't good typography: the first paragraph doesn't need a separation.
+* The size of first-line indent is determined by the underlying LaTeX document "class" used.
+The standard classes (`article`, `book`) and Memoir (`memoir`) use 1.5\ em, the KOMA classes (`scrartcl`, `scrbook`) 1\ em.
+Pandoc uses the standard article class by default, Quarto its KOMA equivalent, so you get 1.5\ em with the first and 1\ em with the second.
+  You need to insert LaTeX code in your document to change this.

 This filter provides first-line indentation in HTML output and improves its handling in both PDF and HTML outputs.